MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

    > [!Note]
    > If a person opts out of using MyAnalytics, this action does not delete that person's MyAnalytics data.

 ##### Q6.
-If a user opts out or is opted out via PowerShell, will they stay opted out even through upgrades of Office 365 or MyAnalytics?
+If a user opts out or is opted out in PowerShell, will they stay opted out even through upgrades of Office 365 or MyAnalytics?

 Yes.
 Opt-out settings can only be modified by the user or the tenant administrator.
 They are not changed as a result of upgrades.